MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Experiments

-\textbf{Evaluation Metrics.} For the link prediction experiments, we adopt two evaluation metrics: (1) MRR, the average inverse rank of the test triples, and (2) Hits@N, the proportion of correct entities ranked in top N. Higher MRR and Hits@N mean better performance.
-Following the previous works, we process the output sequence in the `Filter' mode.
-Note that, for pre-trained models, we only remove those entities appearing in the training dataset.
+\textbf{Evaluation Metrics.} For the link prediction experiments, we adopt two evaluation metrics: (1) MRR (Mean Reciprocal Rank), the average inverse rank of the test triples, and (2) Hits@N, the proportion of correct entities ranked in top N. Higher MRR and Hits@N mean better performance.
+Following the previous works, we process the output sequence in the Filter mode.
+It is worth mentioning that, for pre-trained models, we only remove those entities appearing in the training dataset.